rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Syllabus/source/index.rst

 Thanks To
 ----------

-*We are extremely thankful to RedHat for their generous support.
+*This  We are extremely thankful to RedHat for their generous support.
 Thanks to Mr. Tom Callaway and Ms. Gina Likins for their valuable advice and suggestions.*

 People